remacs/remacs/README.md

 [JEmacs](http://jemacs.sourceforge.net/) and
 [El Compilador](https://github.com/tromey/el-compilador).

-This fork hopes to show that writing Emacs in Rust is feasible.
-By forking, we can use a different development cycle to core Emacs, and we don't need to support all the niche platforms supported by core Emacs.
-Remacs will never run on MS-DOS.
+By forking, we can **explore new development approaches**.
+We can use a pull request workflow with integrated CI.

+We can **drop legacy platforms and compilers**.
+Remacs will never run on MS-DOS, and that's OK.

+There's a difference between **the idea of Emacs** and the **current implementation of Emacs**.
+Forking allows us to explore being even more Emacs-y.

 ## Design Goals